zwacky/isoCurrency/README.md

 ## Usage

 Instead of directly using the currency symbol, you only need the 3 char long currency code (e.g. USD or JPY).
 It will take the right symbol, format and fraction size.
+The latter can be overridden by providing an explicity fraction size value after the currency field (see below).

 ```javascript
 // in controller